LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-To help evaluate a person's risk of developing a kidney stone; to help determine the underlying reason for a kidney stone; to help guide and monitor treatment
+To help evaluate a person's risk of recurring kidney stone formation; to help determine the underlying reason for developing a kidney stone; to determine if there is a family history of kidney stone disease; to help guide and monitor treatment

-When you have had two or more kidney stones and a health practitioner wants to evaluate your risk of developing additional kidney stones; when you have developed one kidney stone and are a child or have risk factors such as a family history of kidney stones, a single functional kidney, or a transplanted kidney
+When you have had kidney stones and a healthcare practitioner wants to evaluate your risk of developing additional kidney stones; when you have risk factors such as a family history of kidney stones, a single functional kidney, or a transplanted kidney

-A kidney stone risk panel is used to help evaluate the likelihood that an individual who has had two or more kidney stones will develop additional ones, indicating a recurrent problem.
+A kidney stone risk panel is used to help evaluate the likelihood that an individual who has had kidney stones will develop additional ones, indicating a recurrent problem.

 This testing may be used to help guide and monitor the treatment of someone who has had a kidney stone.